-The approved provider must notify the Children's Guardian within seven (7) business days and conduct an investigation into the allegations.
+The approved provider must notify the OCG within seven (7) business days and conduct an investigation into the allegations.
 7-day notification form Reportable Conduct Directorate: (02) 8219 3800.
 (Monday - Friday).
-A final report of the investigation must be ready to submit within 30 calendar days or provide information about the progress of the investigation to the Children's Guardian.
-30 Day interim report form

-The approved provider must send a report to the Office of the Children's Guardian that enables the Office of the Children's Guardian to determine whether the investigation was completed satisfactorily and whether appropriate action was or can be taken.
+A final report of the investigation must be ready to submit within 30 calendar days or provide information about the progress of the investigation to the OCG 30 Day interim report form.
+The approved provider must send a report to the OCG that enables the OCG to determine whether the investigation was completed satisfactorily and whether appropriate action was or can be taken.

 The approved provider must ensure an appropriate level of confidentiality of information relating to the reportable allegations as per the Act or other legislation.
 The heads of relevant entities have obligations under section 57 of the Act to disclose 'relevant information' to the following persons unless they are satisfied that the disclosure is not in the public interest:

 - a child to whom the information relates

 - a parent of the child

 - if the child is in out-of-home care- an authorised carer that provides out-of-home care to the child.

 [See: Office of the Children's Guardian for further information.]